Workflow Orchestration โ

 CI/CD & Workflow Versioning โ

-- Deploy pipeline: On merge to
+- Deploy pipeline: If production n8n exists, on merge to

 main, a CI job runsn8n import:workflow --separate --input=apps/automations/workflows/against the production n8n instance via its REST API. - PR workflow: Developers edit visually in a staging n8n instance โ